 MEET TALIA BROOKSHIRE, A GOLDFISH MOM FROM FISHERS, IN

 Like Kiara, Talia doesn’t have many memories of swimming as a kid.
-Although her parents told her she took swimming lessons when she was younger, the only memory she has of swimming involves a traumatic experience during a class trip to Cancun.
+Although her parents told her she took swim lessons when she was younger, the only memory she has of swimming involves a traumatic experience during a class trip to Cancun.

 “When I was 14 or 15, our Spanish class took a trip to Cancun,” she recalled.
 “One day, we went to the beach to go swimming.
 As I was walking into the water, I got tangled in a parasailing line that pulled me underwater, and I remember trying to fight to get out.”

 While her experience could have ended tragically, Talia fortunately survived.
-Little did she know at the time that she would later go on to work for the USA Swimming Foundation, where her work on the Make a Splash initiative would provide children across America with access to lifesaving swimming lessons they may not have otherwise had.
+Little did she know at the time that she would later go on to work for the USA Swimming Foundation, where her work on the Make a Splash initiative would provide children across America with access to lifesaving swim lessons they may not have otherwise had.

 During her time with the USA Swimming Foundation, Talia created a program called Swim 1922.
 Created in partnership with Sigma Gamma Rho, a black collegiate sorority that has a strong reputation for leading positive change, the program seeks to increase diversity and inclusion in the sport of swimming and decrease the staggering drowning rates in the Black community.

-No stranger to the conversation of swimming and water safety, Talia and her husband decided early on they wanted their children to take swimming lessons so they could learn skills that could one day save their life.
+No stranger to the conversation of swimming and water safety, Talia and her husband decided early on they wanted their children to take swim lessons so they could learn skills that could one day save their life.

-When their daughter Skylar was old enough to start swimming lessons, they signed her up for Mini classes at Goldfish Swim School - Fishers.
+When their daughter Skylar was old enough to start swim lessons, they signed her up for Mini classes at Goldfish Swim School - Fishers.
 At three and a half years of age, Skylar is now in a Junior 2 class where she’s becoming more confident in her own swim abilities.

 “Skylar loves swimming, she’s our water baby for sure” Talia told us.
 “She’s made huge strides, and my favorite thing to see is how proud Skylar is of herself after each class.
 I genuinely appreciate Goldfish and really appreciate the patience and structure they give her.
 She’s definitely thriving and enjoys showing her younger sister Charley, who will be starting Mini lessons soon, how to perform various swim skills.”